Sohanur-Rahman642/ToffeeLite/README.md

 # ToffeeLite
-ToffeeLite is a android application that shows list of movies from imdb &amp; their details
+ToffeeLite is a android application that shows list of movies from omdb api & and their details